zhaokoh/gist-generation/inquisit/README.md

 * Get a licence for Inquisit Lab - once installed, follow the instructions to get a registration key.

+* Apparently there are limited licence in Monash for Inquisit Web, so we may have to share the same account.
+Please let me know if you need to access Inqusit Web and I can share the login details with you.

 ## Steps to run the experiment using Inquisit Lab (local - not integrated with MTurk)

 * Clone this repository to your local machine.